By using this site for your math blog, you agree to the following student blog posting rules:

 As a student math blogger in Ms. ML’s classroom, you are expected to follow these blog posting rules below.
 Use the questions in italics to help you decide what is appropriate to post on your blog.

 Blog Posting Rules

-- Only post things that you would want everyone in school, at home, in other counties to know.
+- Only post things that you would want everyone in school and at home to know.
 Ask yourself: Is this something I want everyone to see?

 - Do not share personal information.
 Ask yourself: Could someone find me (in real life) based on this information?

 - Think before you post.
 Ask yourself: What could be the consequences of this post?

 - Know who you’re communicating with.
 Ask yourself: Who is going to look at this, and how are they going to interpret my words?

 - Consider your audience and that you’re representing – Ms. ML’s classroom.
 Ask yourself: Do I have a good reason/purpose to do this?